NeelBhatt/Docs-1/aspnet/aspnetcore/testing/integration-testing.md

 ![image](integration-testing/_static/test-explorer.png)

+> [!NOTE]
-Note: You can learn more about the unit tests in the [Unit testing](https://docs.microsoft.com/en-us/dotnet/articles/core/testing/unit-testing-with-dotnet-test) article.
+> You can learn more about the unit tests in the [Unit testing](https://docs.microsoft.com/en-us/dotnet/articles/core/testing/unit-testing-with-dotnet-test) article.

 Now that we have a set of passing tests, it's a good time to think about whether we're happy with the current way in which we've designed our application.
 If we see any [code smells](http://deviq.com/code-smells/), now may be a good time to refactor the application to improve its design.